 1978 Dolly Parton – Two Doors Down

-By the time she was ten-years-old, Dolly Parton appeared regularly on radio shows in Knoxville.
+By the time she was ten years old, Dolly Parton appeared regularly on radio shows in Knoxville.
 At thirteen, she recorded her first single and got to appear on the Grand Ole Opry.
 She moved to Nashville and began a successful career as a songwriter the day after she graduated from high school.
-In 1967, Dolly became a regular on the Porter Wagoner Show and the two went on to record a long series of hit records.
+In 1967, Dolly became a regular on the Porter Wagoner Show and the two recorded a long series of hit records.